vish897/Maze_generation/README.md

 # Random Maze Generation

-This is the implementation of algorithms to generate a random maze.
+This is the implementation of different algorithms to generate a random maze.

 Algorithms: https://en.wikipedia.org/wiki/Maze_generation_algorithm